 Adapting to life in Canada

 Canada will not be like your home country in many fundamental ways.
-It is likely that you may feel a little homesick after a period of time when you begin to realise that you will have a lot of adjusting to do to settle in.
+You may feel a little homesick before you begin to realise that you some adjustment ahead of you.

-To help yourself, make a conscious decision to talk to people, make conversation, and join groups you’re interested in, (in fact, join them even if you aren’t that interested), and start meeting new people and making new friends.
+To help yourself, make a conscious decision to talk to people, make conversation, and join groups you’re interested in, and start meeting new people and making new friends.

 Canadians are generally very friendly and your new neighbours and colleagues will probably be very happy to talk to you and help you settle in.